AyushSingh16/Razorpay-clone-project/readme.md

 This website has a Responsive design that adapts to different screen sizes and devices.

-This project is static and currently in development, so you would get to see lots of updates in the near future.
-Stay tuned!

 # Getting Started

 To run the website locally, TailWind CSS must be setted and then you can follow these steps :